MDLutoronto/jtd-theme/README.md

 This will display `Tutorial created by Jane Doe` in the footer of the page, with `Jane Doe` being a link to the specified URL.
 If no link is provided, the name will be displayed as plain text.

 # Development
+## Testing the theme locally
-To test the theme locally, you need to have [Ruby](https://www.ruby-lang .org/en/documentation/installation/) and [Bundler](https://bundler.io) installed.
+To test the theme locally, you need to have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Bundler](https://bundler.io) installed.
 1. Clone the repository:
 ```bash
 git clone https://github.com/MDLutoronto/jtd-theme.git